tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-indexer-status.md

 -   **inProgress** indicates that the indexer execution is in progress.

 -   **transientFailure** indicates that an indexer execution has failed.
 See **errorMessage** property for details.
 The failure may or may not require human intervention to fix it.
 For example, fixing a schema incompatibility between the data source and the target index requires user action, while a temporary data source downtime does not.
 Indexer invocations will continue per schedule, if one is defined.
+Note that if an indexer on a schedule hits a transientFailure status repeatedly without making progress, the indexer will begin running on a less frequent interval (up to the maximum of at least once every 24 hours) until it successfully makes progress again.

 -   **persistentFailure** indicates that the indexer has failed in a way that requires human intervention .
 Scheduled indexer executions stop.
 After addressing the issue, use [Reset Indexer &#40;Azure Search Service REST API&#41;](reset-indexer.md) to restart the scheduled executions.